dhmontgomery/personal-work/uk-leaders/readme.md

 ![PM lifespans](https://raw.githubusercontent.com/dhmontgomery/personal-work/master/uk-leaders/images/plot_timeline.png)

-Finally, this folder contains `uk-pop-pyramid.csv`, a spreadsheet of the UK population by age [from the Office for National Statistics](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationprojections/bulletins/nationalpopulationprojections/2016basedstatisticalbulletin).
+Finally, this folder contains `pop-pyramid.csv`, a spreadsheet of the UK population by age [from the Office for National Statistics](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationprojections/bulletins/nationalpopulationprojections/2020basedinterim).
 This data will be used by `longlivesthequeen.R` to create a British population pyramid with those born before and during Queen Elizabeth II's reign broken out:

 ![UK population pyramid](https://raw.githubusercontent.com/dhmontgomery/personal-work/master/uk-leaders/images/poppyramid.png)